A Hurricane is on the Way...Are You Prepared?

-There are things you can do to help prepare yourself and your family for an upcoming storm.
-It is important to be aware of what the National Weather Service is reporting, to remain calm, and to have a plan in place.
+There are several things you can do to prepare yourself and your family for an upcoming storm.
+You can keep tabs on what is being reported by the National Weather Service and your local news, so you know when it’s time to buckle down and implement your plan.
 Here are some tips to help you get ready for a severe weather event.

 GET YOUR KIT TOGETHER